What Is Data Migration? Types, Strategy, and Best Practices

 - Applications and systems: Operating systems, software applications, and entire data centers or cloud environments.

-Each type of asset comes with its own complexity.
 The key is making sure your data stays intact so context, accuracy, and usability are preserved in the move.

 Typical data migration steps